 Sex selection abortion

 New Zealand’s Parliament opposes sex-selective abortions (as noted in the CSA Act).
 Abortion providers are required to collect information on the number of enquiries they have had for abortion solely due to a preference for a particular fetal sex.

 Live birth after an intended abortion

 From 22 weeks of pregnancy, feticide (an injection to stop the fetal heart) takes place prior to the abortion.

 It is very unlikely that a live birth occurs after an intended abortion.
-A live birth sits outside the Abortion Contraception Sterilisation Act and is no longer considered an abortion.
+A live birth sits outside the Contraception, Sterilisation and Abortion Act 1977 and is no longer considered an abortion.
 As in all live births there is a requirement to provide care as required.
 This is a complex matter and what care is relevant in the circumstances will depend on the clinical assessment of the baby by the health practitioner.
-A care plan will be developed in accordance with relevant standards and best practice guidance, and in consultation with the parent(s)
+A care plan will be developed in accordance with relevant standards and best practice guidance, and in consultation with the parent(s).